cybertheory/descom_mcp/README.md

 - Ensure your Dexcom Client ID and Secret are correct in the `.env` file
 - Check that your redirect URI matches what's registered in the Dexcom Developer Portal
 - If tokens expire, the servers will automatically refresh them if possible
+- When using ngrok, make sure to update both your `.env` file and the Dexcom Developer Portal with the new ngrok URL each time you restart ngrok

 ### Connection Issues